Lee Su-hyun: 2018–present: Radio DJ, television appearances and solo debut

 Through the tvN romantic drama It's Okay to Not Be Okay, Lee became the fourth artist to release a soundtrack for the television drama.
 Upon release, the original soundtrack, "In Your Time", spawned to number one on South Korean music streaming platforms including Genie and Bugs on July 14.
 Domestically, the soundtrack also peaked at number 31 on the Gaon Digital Chart and number 33 on the Billboard Korea K-pop 100 chart.
 The soundtrack was physically released within the It's Okay to Not Be Okay OST album on August 13.

 Upon receiving a call from Disney, Lee accepted the proposal to sing the Korean version of "Reflection" of the upcoming Disney live-action movie, Mulan.
 In response she stated: "As a Disney fan, I'm really happy to participate in a song that has long been loved by many people."
 The official soundtrack was released on August 31 ahead of the film's domestic release on September 10.
 The music video released through the platforms, YouTube and Naver TV received attention garnering over 1 million views domestically within 2 days, and peaked at number 3 on the Naver TV top 100 popular videos chart while remaining within the top 10 for one week upon release.

 On September 4, media outlets reported Lee would make her official solo debut within fall that year, to which her label responded to anticipate an official announcement soon.
 Previously through the JTBC variety program, Knowing Bros, she revealed despite her brother leaving songs for her to release during his enlistment, Lee revealed she refused to use music produced by him and instead would rather take time until she was fully satisfied.
 Soon, YG Entertainment announced Lee would officially debut as a solo artist on October 16 with the digital single "Alien".

+In November 2025, AKMU decided to part ways with YG Entertainment after 12 years and reportedly in talks to establish an independent label.